This web site is a memorial to those individuals who were passionate about the reform of the

 Fred was a rascal.
 Seeing his name on caller ID, one never knew how the call would begin.
 “What did you have for breakfast?”
 “I’d like to speak to the archbishop.” were typical greetings.

-Fred had long been a friend of GIA, and was part of the editorial team of our acclaimed Worship, Third Edition hymnal.
+Fred had long been a friend of GIA Publications, Inc, and was part of the editorial team of GIA’s highly acclaimed hymnal, Worship, Third Edition.
 In his role as text editor, he deftly negotiated the then relatively new considerations of crafting inclusive language in hymn texts as well as the modernization of archaic texts.

-For over three decades, Fred was editor of the GIA Quarterly.
-His vast array of contacts in the liturgy and music field allowed him to bring well over one hundred respected names to the pages of the Quarterly.
-The GIA Quarterly continues to feature an unparalleled blend of scholarship, pastoral insights, and carefully considered repertoire choices thanks to his vision.
+For more than three decades, Fred was editor of the GIA Quarterly.
+His vast array of contacts in the liturgy and music field allowed him to bring well over one hundred respected names to its pages.
+For many years, one would be hard-pressed to find a liturgy planner or pastoral musician who did not benefit from Fred’s weekly and seasonal planning pages that blended an unparalleled degree of scholarship, pastoral insights, and carefully considered repertoire choices.

-He was a frequent presence in the classroom at Seton Hill University, Greensburg, PA, Duquesne University, Pittsburgh, PA, Santa Clara University, Santa Clara, CA, and Saint Vincent College, Latrobe, PA.
-He loved working the crowds in the exhibit hall at the National Pastoral Musicians (NPM) convention where his seersucker suit (commonly with a mustard or ketchup stain) and festive tie allowed one to easily find him in the midst of happy conventioneers.
+He was a frequent presence in the classroom at Saint Vincent College, Latrobe, PA, Seton Hill University, Greensburg, PA, Duquesne University, Pittsburgh, PA, and Santa Clara University, Santa Clara, CA. He loved working the crowds in the exhibit hall at the National Pastoral Musicians (NPM) convention where his seersucker suit (commonly with a mustard or ketchup stain) and festive tie allowed one to easily find him in the midst of happy conventioneers.
+Beyond his gig as the NPM court jester, he was a pioneer in the formation of NPM, offered many plenum addresses and workshops and served as chair and committee member for a number of national and local conventions.

-He authored a practical and sometimes humorous book called A Primer for the Visiting Organist (GIA) alerting a substitute musician to what might happen in virtually any Sunday morning worship setting.
-To those who didn’t know Fred, or want to revisit memories of him, one can do no better than reading his TableTalk: Musings on Music, Church and Culture (GIA).
-Vintage Fred.
+He authored a practical and sometimes humorous book called A Primer for the Visiting Organist alerting a substitute musician to what might happen in virtually any Sunday morning worship setting.
+To those who did not know Fred, or want to revisit memories of him, one can do no better than reading his TableTalk: Musings on Music, Church and Culture both published by GIA and both vintage Fred.
+Other publications included an edition of Liturgy Training Publications Sourcebook and also Liturgy, Active Participation in the Divine Life published by Liturgical Press.
+His articles appeared in Liturgy: The Journal of the Liturgical Conference and for many years he contributed a regular feature in NPM’s Pastoral Music.

 Perhaps as long as 10 years ago, Fred knew he would one day suffer from the effects of Alzheimer’s and he readily participated in medical studies focused on finding a cure for the disease.